 New Orleans, LA

-With a total enrollment of 1,260 and a female-male ratio of 4:1, you can commit yourself wholly to your studies at UHC.
-The student-faculty ratio of 10:1 and average class size of 20 ensures that you’ll get plenty of personalized attention.
-With 65+ programs, you’ll have an ample selection of majors to choose from.
+With a total enrollment of 1,260 and a female-male ratio of 4:1, students can commit themselves wholly to their studies at UHC.
+The student-faculty ratio of 10:1 and average class size of 20 ensures that learners will get plenty of personalized attention.
+With 65+ programs, attendees have an ample selection of majors to choose from.

 UHC awards bachelor’s, master’s, and Ph.D. degrees, along with professional certificates.
 The UHC Department of Nursing was awarded the Nightingale Award in 2014 for Nursing School of the Year.
 UHC offers a variety of online programs, as well as several student organizations like honor societies, professional organizations and student clubs.